-After a complete refit and prior to being operationally ready, the BEL/NLD MCMV’s are subjected to a series of tests and trials.
-Over a 6 month period, vessel and crew will adhere to strict guidelines known as the “Safety and Readiness Check” (SARC).
+At the end of a long maintenance period and prior to being operationally ready, the BEL/NLD MCMV’s are subjected to a series of tests and trials known as the “Safety and Readiness Check” (SARC) trajectory.

 • The execution of systems check.